New to CalBEM’s Working Groups? Explore some quick context or join a group.

 If you have missed these recent meetings, notes and slides can be found in the CalBEM Collaborative Efforts SharePoint here.

-The “Open Source Data Visualizations for BEM Quality Assurance” project led by Greg Collins (Zero Envy), was approved by the Steering Committee in June 2024 and is currently seeking project funding.
+The “Open Source Data Visualizations for BEM Quality Assurance” project led by Greg Collins (Zero Envy), was approved by the Steering Committee in June 2024 has a lead on a project funder and awaiting final confirmation.

 To attend future Group 2 meetings, or keep in the loop in real-time, sign up for the WG2 mailing list.